-This guitar started off with a neck, a neck I have owned for a long time.
-It’s a beautiful neck but I could never figure out how to use it.
-So it just sat for a long time. 😦
+This guitar project started with a neck, a neck I have owned for a long time.
+It’s a beautiful neck and I couldn’t resist it when I saw it, but I could never figure out how to use it.
+So it just sat for a long, long time. 😦

 One day I happened across a video from Warmoth in which they discussed their new satin finish for guitar bodies and I somehow came to believe that a Sherwood Green body with a satin finish might work with this neck.
-So that’s what I started with.
+So that’s where I began.

-I also decided, because I like the clean look of as Telecaster with as little stuff on it as possible, to dispense with a pickguard and with the switch which typically switches between pickups.
-Instead, I decided to pirate the tone control and use it to provide an infinitely variable pickup switch.
+I also decided, because I like clean looking Telecasters, to dispense with a pickguard and also with the switch which selects between pickups.
+Instead, I decided to repurpose the tone control and to use it as an infinitely variable pickup selector.

 Eventually the body was ready.